DimiFili12/Lorem-Ipsum/README.md

-Steps for first use of the project:
+Steps for the first use of the project:

 	1) Go to "Admin Page".
 	2) Log in as admin.    -    Username = "admin"  password = "admin"